 Introduction

 Nowadays, economic signal forecasting plays a crucial role in providing insights into future economic trends.
 The primary goals of economic signal prediction are effective risk management and achieving favorable returns.
 With the advancement of machine learning, large volumes of data can be rapidly processed to identify optimal parameters.
-Models such as LSTM, ARIMA, and CNN have been explored for this purpose.
-This work will introduce some fundamental models commonly used in economic signal forecasting.
+Models such as long short-time memory (LSTM), the autoregressive integrated moving average model (ARIMA), and the convolutional neural network (CNN) have been explored for this purpose.
+This tutorial will introduce some fundamental models commonly used in economic signal forecasting.
 Nowadays, economic signal forecasting plays a crucial role in providing insights into future economic trends.
 The primary goals of economic signal prediction are effective risk management and achieving favorable returns.
 With the advancement of machine learning, large volumes of data can be rapidly processed to identify optimal parameters.
-Models such as LSTM, ARIMA, and CNN have been explored for this purpose.
+Models such as LSTM, the ARIMA, and the CNN have been explored for this purpose.
 This work will introduce some fundamental models commonly used in economic signal forecasting.

 Commonly Used Deep Learning models in Economics